 Conclusion

-Digital Ocean Spaces is a powerful service that offers an S3 like API with the added benefit of a connection to the Digital Ocean CDN service.
-All that can be integrated seamlessly to your Laravel 8 application using the included features such as the S3 driver provided with the built in integration of the Flysystem package.
+Digital Ocean Spaces is a powerful service that offers an S3-like API with the added benefit of connecting to the Digital Ocean CDN service.
+All that can be integrated seamlessly into your Laravel 8 application using the included features, such as the S3 driver provided with the built-in integration of the Flysystem package.